 Approval isn’t guaranteed, but most people who apply for simplified issue life insurance are accepted.

-Is simplified issue life insurance right for me?
+Is simplified life insurance worth it?

 Simplified issue life insurance might suit you if:

 - You want or need coverage quickly.
 With simplified issue insurance, you can usually get coverage within days, rather than the four to eight weeks it takes for traditional life insurance.
 By eliminating the medical exam, it also cancels out the time waiting for results, scheduling follow-ups and having your records reviewed by the insurer.

 - You don’t want to take the medical exam.
 While it’s a pretty basic checkup and usually free, some may find the medical exam invasive.
 Others refuse to be pricked with needles unless it’s absolutely necessary.
 This may also be a factor if you suspect the health practitioner will delve deeper into your family’s medical history.

 - You haven’t had a physical in a while.
 If you’re a senior and haven’t seen a doctor in awhile, you may want to opt for a no-exam policy.
 If you have high cholesterol or blood pressure levels, you could see significantly higher rates.